GNARC0TICS/GoatedVipsgg/memory-bank/progress.md

 ## Current Status

-- The project is nearing completion, with most core functionalities implemented.
+- The project is in active development with core functionalities implemented and stable.
-- Active development is focused on testing, optimization, and preparing for deployment.
+- Recent focus has been on:
+  - Enhancing the profile page with detailed user information
+  - Implementing search functionality
+  - Improving the QuickProfile component
+  - Strengthening admin dashboard capabilities
 - Documentation is up-to-date, with the Memory Bank reflecting recent changes.
+- The codebase is well-structured with clear separation of concerns between frontend and backend.

 ## Known Issues

 - **API Rate Limits**: Need to implement better handling of Goated.com API rate limits.
 - **Error Handling**: Improve error handling across the application, especially in edge cases.
 - **Database Performance**: Optimize queries that are causing slowdowns.
+- **Search Optimization**: Further improve search functionality performance and accuracy.